NOAA-EDAB/DecisionSupportTool/README.md

 # DecisionSupportTool
-ALW TRT Decision Support Tool
+Atlantic Large Whale Take Reduction Team Decision Support Tool

 ## What is this tool used for?
 The tool takes the following management measures and model how it would change risk to whales:

 1. Seasonal Closures, either with gear removed from the water or allowed to redistribute.